Frequently

 We are actively discussing the use of public power shut offs and the potential effect on homes, businesses and critical hospital, fire and police operations.
 Xcel Energy uses current industry wildfire best practices, as well as our own Wildfire Mitigation Program, when deciding to provide this essential service to customers.

-Once the preferred route has been identified, land agents will reach out to individual landowners to answer questions, discuss and evaluate site-specific concerns, and discuss easements that may be needed.
-Within the public right-of-way, construction crews are reviewing the transmission line route for factors that could affect construction methodology, such as access constraints.
+Land agents will continue outreach efforts to communicate with landowners along the preferred transmission line routes, answer questions, discuss and evaluate site-specific concerns, and discuss easements that may be needed.
+Construction crews are reviewing the transmission line routes for factors that could affect construction methods, such as access constraints.

 The Colorado Public Utilities Commission did not approve construction of the May Valley – Longhorn Extension (Extension) in the January 2024 Phase II Decision regarding our Electric Resource Plan and Clean Energy Plan.
 We may bring a proposal to construct the May Valley – Longhorn Extension and Longhorn Substation forward again in the future but have paused its further development as part of Colorado’s Power Pathway.
 Development of Segments 1, 2, 3, 4, and 5 of Colorado’s Power Pathway will continue.